rezabmirzaei/Back-End-Essentials-with-Python/Module 4 - Data Persistence with PostgreSQL/README.md

 - **Content Overview**:
   - Introduction to relational databases and PostgreSQL.
   - Setting up PostgreSQL and connecting to it with Python.
-  - Perform CRUD operations (Create, Read, Update, Delete) using SQLAlchemy ORM.
+  - Perform CRUD operations (Create, Read, Update, Delete) on the database.

 - **Key Activities**:
   - Set up a PostgreSQL database and integrate it with Flask.